11 Health Benefits & Side Effects of Kokum (Garcinia Indica)

 - This fruit is around 1 ½ inches in diameter, and the fruit contains 5-8 seeds in it.

-- The fruit when small turns from a green to a yellow, then it turns to red and then it finally becomes dark purple.
+- The fruit when small turns from a green to a yellowish colour, then it turns to red and then it finally becomes dark purple.
 The skin of the fruit is firm and hard initially.
 However, the fruit can be gently opened when ripened.